- Undergraduate Students

 Students on academic probation may not enroll in a course offered in a shortened term of less than five weeks.

-Students, other than those classified as provisional students, who are placed on academic dismissal, may petition for readmission only after sitting out the required time (one long semester for first dismissals, and one calendar year for subsequent dismissals) and completing all paperwork necessary to be considered for readmission by the appropriate deadline.
-Students seeking reinstatement must apply for admission with the Admissions Office by May 15 for Fall Semester, October 15 for the Spring Semester, and March 15 for the Summer Semester.
+Students, other than those classified as provisional students, who are placed on academic dismissal, may petition for readmission only after sitting out the required time (one semester - fall, spring, or summer - for first dismissals, and one calendar year for second dismissals) and completing all paperwork necessary to be considered for readmission by the appropriate deadline.
+Students who have been dismissed three times are not eligible for reinstatement into the University.
+Students seeking reinstatement must apply for admission with the Admissions Office by June 15 for Fall Semester, October 15 for the Spring Semester, and March 15 for the Summer Semester.
 Students on academic dismissal from UTSA may attend other institutions and transfer appropriate completed coursework to UTSA, but grades earned cannot count toward or be used to improve their UTSA grade point average.
 If a student does enroll at another institution, an admission decision will be made upon receipt of an official transcript that reflects grades on coursework taken at that institution during the period of dismissal from UTSA.
 Reinstatement requires a 2.0 grade point average using a four-point grade scale.

 Procedures and Requirements following Petitions for Reinstatement